VivekSolapure/DjangoFAQ/README.md

    - **Question**: Enter the question (e.g., "What is Django?").
    - **Answer**: Use the WYSIWYG editor to format the answer (e.g., "Django is a web framework for Python.").
    - **Question (Hindi)**: Leave this blank for now (it will be auto-translated when you save).
-   - **Question (Bengali)**: Leave this blank for now (it will be auto-translated when you save).
+   - **Question (Marathi)**: Leave this blank for now (it will be auto-translated when you save).
    - **Answer (Hindi)**: Leave this blank for now (it will be auto-translated when you save).
-   - **Answer (Bengali)**: Leave this blank for now (it will be auto-translated when you save).
+   - **Answer (Marathi)**: Leave this blank for now (it will be auto-translated when you save).

 ### Save the FAQ:
 - Click the **Save** button.
-- The save method in your FAQ model will automatically translate the question and answer into Hindi and Bengali using the `googletrans` library.
+- The save method in your FAQ model will automatically translate the question and answer into Hindi and Marathi using the `googletrans` library.

 ## Step 3: View and Edit FAQs

 ### View FAQs:
 - After saving, you’ll be redirected to the list of FAQs.
-- You’ll see the question, Hindi translation, and Bengali translation in the list.
+- You’ll see the question, Hindi translation, and Marathi translation in the list.

 ### Edit an FAQ:
 - Click on any FAQ to edit it.